8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Perro Tour travelers by the 'We Are Not Hippies We Are Happies' mural, during their Walking Tour of Valparaíso

-While you walk around the colorful streets of Alegre and Concepción hills, you will discover vibrant murals at every corner, including the most iconic graffiti from Un Kolor Distinto, the Piano Stairs, and the We Are Not Hippies We Are Happies mural.
+While you walk around the colorful streets of Cerro Alegre and Cerro Concepción, you will discover vibrant murals at every corner, including the most iconic graffiti from Un Kolor Distinto, the Piano Stairs, and the We Are Not Hippies We Are Happies mural.

-We include the narrow, colorful streets Alegre and Concepción hills during your Valparaíso Insider Private Walking Tour.
+We include the narrow, colorful streets of Cerro Alegre and Cerro Concepción during your Valparaíso Insider Walking Tour.

 Perro Tour travelers enjoying their ice creams at the end of their Walking Tour of Valparaíso